raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 A Raspberry Pi Pico has GPIO pins, much like a Raspberry Pi computer, which means it can be used to control and receive input from a variety of electronic devices.

+**Note:** You can learn more about Raspberry Pi Pico and engage in some creative projects on the new [Introduction to Raspberry Pi Pico path](https://projects.raspberrypi.org/en/pathways/pico-intro)

 ### What you will make

 You will connect a Raspberry Pi Pico to your computer, install the Thonny Python IDE, and write a MicroPython program to blink the onboard LED.
 If you have additional components available, then you can also try out some more examples.